 Is it any good?

-Acker is a gifted filmmaker.
-The movie's visuals are breathtakingly crafted, and everything in a scene -- from the buttons and zippers on the ragdoll creatures' bodies to the stained-glass window in a deserted cathedral -- is amazingly detailed.
+Acker is a gifted filmmaker: The movie's visuals are breathtakingly crafted.
+Everything in a scene -- from the buttons and zippers on the ragdoll creatures' bodies to the stained-glass window in a deserted cathedral -- is amazingly detailed.
 The pacing is also just right.
 At only 79 minutes, the suspense is crisply edited, with a couple of moments earning audible gasps from the audience.
 Based on style alone, this is a brilliant, five-star film.

 But story-wise, Acker falls a bit short.
 The plot is minimalist, and all of the characters -- aged and jaded leader 1 (Christopher Plummer), fiercely brave 7 (Jennifer Connelly), sweet but scared 5 (John C. Reilly), introverted artist 6 (Crispin Glover), and mute librarian twins 3 and 4 -- deserve more depth.
 We see 9 from his "birth," but the rest of the gang isn't nearly as strongly sewn together.
 Still, plot shortcomings aside, 9 is a must-see for its impressive, inventive animation.